itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

     \end{align*}

 :math:`W` is a weight matrix and :math:`x` is an input vector.
-Each value :math:`x_i` in the input vector can be only -1 or 1.
+Each value :math:`x_i` in the input vector can only be -1 or 1.
 So on the matrix diagonal we only have squared values and it means we will always see 1s at those places.
 Think about it, everytime, in any case, values on the diagonal can take just one possible state.
-We can't use this information, because it doesn't says anything useful about the patterns that are stored in the memory and even can make incorrect contribution into the output result.
+We can't use this information, because it doesn't say anything useful about patterns that are stored in the memory and even can make incorrect contribution into the output result.
-For this reason we need to set up all the diagonal values equal to the zero.
+For this reason we need to set up all the diagonal values equal to zero.
-The final weight formula look like the one below.
+The final weight formula should look like this one below.

 .. math::